 - How you use their meaning to maximise your own outcome.

 Neuroscience can help us unravel the secrets to having a meaningful conversation.

-How do your audience receive information you are communicating?
+How does your audience receive information you are communicating?
 Our physiology is how we present, hold and use our bodies when communicating.
-There is reference to 55% of the information we communicate is through our physiology.
-38% how we use our voice, and only 7% relates to the words we use.
+There is a reference to 55% of the information we communicate is through our physiology.
+38% of how we use our voice and only 7% relates to the words we use.

 Many people believe the meaning we give the information we communicate influence behaviour.
 There is an increasing number of neuroscientists challenging this view.
 They say it is not the meaning we give to what we are communicating.
 It is the meaning our audience gives to it that influences their behaviour.